Project!!WAKAKA! was founded in October 2010 with the opening of Gallery Wakaka and our inaugural show Club Wakaka.

 The original impetus for setting up Project!!WAKAKA! came about as a result of a number of concerns.
 Primarily, the project started as a way for us to carry on making work whilst finding a way of managing the necessary changes to our practices that resulted from having a very young family.
 Subsequently !!WAKAKA! continues to grow slowly into a project that considers, refers to and explores a number of broader issues relating to art.
 These include: art and children; art and education; art and the domestic; art and feminism; art and the market; art and parenthood.

 We have been very privileged to work alongside a number of exceptional artists and are grateful for the many contributions that have been made to Project!!WAKAKA! since 2010.
 In the early stages of the project we discussed our primary objectives and ambitions.
-One of the main factors that united our initial intentions was our shared questioning of the problem of art funding.
-We didn’t (don’t) have any money and have approached the project with the understanding that it must function without a financial budget.
+One of the main factors that united our initial intentions was our shared questioning of art funding.
+We didn’t (don’t) have any money and have approached the project with the understanding we need to function without a fixed financial budget.

 We are exceptionally grateful to all the artists who have exchanged with us and we are happy that Project!!WAKAKA! will continue to grow as a result of the generosity of our participants.

 please do not hesitate to contact if you are interested in working with Project!!WAKAKA! – firstname.lastname@example.org